 School has been out where I live for almost a month, so we’re nearly halfway through with summer here.
 A few weeks ago, I posted this list of 25 new summer releases that I can’t wait to read.
 Lately, though, I’ve been finding myself reaching for some of backlist titles.
 Since most of my lists feature upcoming books, I don’t get a lot of chances to talk about backlist titles that I’m reading or longing to.
 So, today I’m giving those books the spotlight.
-Here are my top ten backlist titles I’m hoping to read this summer.
+Here are my top ten backlist titles at the top of my 2022 summer reading list.

 Note: Top Ten Tuesday is a weekly meme hosted by That Artsy Reader Girl.
 This post contains affiliate links.
 All opinions my own.